Culture of violence theory: Development of the theory

-As mentioned previously the culture of violence theory addresses the pervasiveness of specific violent patterns within in a societal dimension.
-Specifically, culture of violence theory explains how cultures and societies can sanction violent acts.
-While related to structural violence, cultural violence theory is different by explaining why direct acts of violence or violence built into systems of society exists and how they are legitimized.
+The culture of violence theory addresses the pervasiveness of specific violent patterns within a societal dimension.
+Specifically, it explains how cultures and societies can sanction violent acts.
+While related to structural violence, cultural violence theory is different by explaining why direct acts of violence or violence built into societal systems exists and how they are legitimized.
 Research suggests that cultures can encourage and permit violence to exist as a response to various environmental obstacles, such as widespread resource impoverishment.
 This can be seen within various aspects of culture, such as film, television, music, language, art, and propaganda.

+Austrian peace researcher Franz Jedlicka has made an attempt to measure the culture of violence in different countries of the world with his "Culture of Violence Scale 2023".

 Relation to cultural values in the United States

 Rape myths

 Rape myths refer to the inaccurate views and stereotypes of forced sexual acts, and the victims and perpetuators of them.
 These notions are prevalent among the general population and often suggest that the victims of non-consensual sexual acts have bad reputations, are promiscuous, dress provocatively, or are fabricating assault when they regret the consensual acts after the fact.
 These views are often legitimized by the status quo of men dominating women across domains such as family, education, work, and many others.
-Rape myth acceptance can lead to poor assault/rape prevention measures, decrease in reporting of assaults/rapes, increases of assaults/rapes, and re-victimization.
+Rape myth acceptance can lead to poor assault and rape prevention measures, decrease in reporting of assaults/rapes, increases of assaults/rapes, and re-victimization.